AEX8/AEX8/README.md

 ## 🧠 About Me

-I'm a developer focused on building **practical, scalable, and impactful applications**.
+I'm a final year CS student and a developer focused on building **practical, scalable, and impactful applications**.
 I enjoy working across the stack and solving real problems with clean, efficient solutions.

 - 🔭 Currently working on: **Full-stack + AI-powered applications**